netskopeoss/K8S-OpenShift-CloudExchange/README.md

 ```bash
 $ helm install <release-name> . -n <namespace-name>
 ```
-For example, install chart with release name `my-release`
+For example, installing the chart with release name `my-release`:
 ```
 helm install my-release . -n <namespace-name>
 ```
-The above commnad deploys Netskope Cloud Exchange.
+The above command deploys Netskope Cloud Exchange.
 The [Configurations](#configurations) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`